Formula One Race Prediction

 01.Project Overview

-We performed extensive Exploratory Data Analysis (EDA) to visualize driver consistency, constructor dominance eras, and the impact of qualifying position on final race standing.
+- Exploratory Data Analysis — Visualized driver consistency, constructor dominance eras, and the statistical relationship between qualifying position and race finish

 Key Findings

-There is a strong logarithmic decay correlation between starting grid position and probability of winning a race.
+- Strong logarithmic decay correlation between starting grid position and win probability

 Technologies